Organize your office, back to school, or creative supplies with a fun and easy to make DIY Zipper Pouch!

 I stuck to the basics for my pouch design, but PicMonkey has tons of other options, like backgrounds and textures.
 Have fun with it!

-Next, lay one of the printed pieces face up on a flat surface.
+Next, lay one of the pouch material pieces good-side up on a flat surface.
 Position the zipper face down on the fabric, aligned with the top edge.
 Place the right side of one of the lining pieces face down over the zipper and printed piece (see below).

 Pin these layers together, then use your sewing machine to sew a straight line about 1/4-inch from the edge.

-If you don’t have a sewing machine, you could also hand sew this pouch.
+If you don’t have a sewing machine, you can hand sew the pouch using short, straight stitches.

 Important: make sure the zipper is unzipped halfway before proceeding!